Friday, July 27, 2012

 First, let's talk about the original link messages that we've been sending out for months.
 When we see unnatural links pointing to a site, there are different ways we can respond.
 In many severe cases, we reduce our trust in the entire site.
 For example, that can happen when we believe a site has been engaging in a pretty widespread pattern of link spam over a long period of time.
 If your site is notified for these unnatural links, we recommend removing as many of the spammy or low-quality links as you possibly can and then submitting a reconsideration request for your site.

 In a few situations, we have heard about directories or blog networks that won't take links down.
-If a website tries to charge you to put links up and to take links down, feel free to let us know about that, either in your reconsideration request or by mentioning it on our webmaster forum or in a separate spam report.
+If a website tries to charge you to put links up and to take links down, you can let us know about that, either in your reconsideration request or by mentioning it on our webmaster forum or in a separate spam report.
 We have taken action on several such sites, because they often turn out to be doing link spamming themselves.

 New Link Messages